Skate your way into energy savings!

 Benchmarking with Portfolio Manager can help you set priorities for your ice/curling rinks.
 By measuring how your facility compares with other similar facilities across Canada, you will be able to identify poorly performing facilities, spot opportunities and build a sound business case for targeted investments that will reduce energy costs.

-Ice/curling rinks are eligible to obtain a 1-100 ENERGY STAR score .
+Ice/curling rinks are eligible to obtain a 1-100 ENERGY STAR score.
 Any facility that has one or more ice rinks that is used for public, private, recreational, or professional skating, hockey, or other similar activities can obtain this powerful metric that will help energy managers to assess energy management goals over a period of time and optimize energy performance.
-Also, groups of ice rink facilities can be scored or individual ice rinks can be scored.
+Ice/curling rink facilities can be benchmarked as individual buildings or as campuses.

 Collect the data you need to benchmark your ice/curling rink.

-To be eligible for a 1-100 ENERGY STAR score, at least 75% of the facility must be classified as an ice/curling rink.
-In addition, you need the following:
+To be eligible for a 1-100 ENERGY STAR score, at least 50% of the facility must be classified as an ice/curling rink, and no more than 25% may be classified as a non-scorable property type.
+The following criteria also apply:

 - There must be an ice rink in the facility.
 Buildings that are used exclusively for curling are not eligible to receive a score.